getsentry/sentry-dart/flutter/README.md

 - Use a `catchError` block for `Futures`, examples on [dart.dev](https://dart.dev/guides/libraries/futures-error-handling).
 - [Flutter-specific errors](https://api.flutter.dev/flutter/foundation/FlutterError/onError.html) are captured automatically.
 - [Current Isolate errors](https://api.flutter.dev/flutter/dart-isolate/Isolate/addErrorListener.html) which is the equivalent of a main or UI thread, are captured automatically (Only for non-Web Apps).
-- For your own `Isolates`, add an [Error Listener](https://api.flutter.dev/flutter/dart-isolate/Isolate/addErrorListener.html) and call `Sentry.captureException`.
+- For your own `Isolates`, add an [Error Listener](https://api.flutter.dev/flutter/dart-isolate/Isolate/addErrorListener.html) by calling `isolate.addSentryErrorListener()`.

 #### Resources